-It’s perfectly normal for your baby to spit up after a feed.
+It’s perfectly normal for your baby to vomit after a feed.
 Don’t worry – you’re just too kan cheong or anxious.

 That was what everyone told first-time mummy Geraldine Tan (not her real name) when her then two-month-old daughter kept vomiting everything she took in.